Why Did We Stop Going Back to The Moon?

 A Manned Moon Landing

-It was also far enough off into the future, but it would be likely that the U.S. would achieve it first.
-Kennedy was initially skeptical of a human-crewed moon landing due to the enormous price tag, which was estimated to be nine billion dollars for the next five years up to 1966 in 2018.
-Money bets around about 70 billion dollars.
-Still, it was the only option that would have the prestige and the impact that Kennedy was looking for, it was big, and it was bold, and it would send a signal to the world that America was the preeminent leader in space and technology.
+The moon landing was projected far enough into the future that the U.S. would likely achieve it first.
+Initially, Kennedy was skeptical of a human-crewed moon landing because of the substantial cost, which was estimated at nine billion dollars over five years, up to 1966—equivalent to roughly 70 billion dollars in 2018.
+However, it was the only option with the prestige and impact Kennedy sought.
+It was ambitious and would signal to the world that America was a leader in space and technology.

 President John F. Kennedy announced his goal of putting a man on the moon.